Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 4. The apps I write are all included in a single .cpp file.
 MyDE does not use header files except for wxWidgtes library headers.
 5. The entire screen is used to display code in a 3 column format.
-With a wider primary cetner column that is used to edit code
+With a wider primary center column that is used to edit code
 and narrower right and left columns
 to see the preceding and following code section.
 6. The code editor is not syntax highlighting.